abdulbadii/history-tidying/README.md

 $ h -375
 $ h 375-

-will result respectively in list of 376 to 379 with the first up to number 375 is erased, and list 1 up to 374 as number 375 to the last is gone
+will result respectively in list number 376 to 379 as the first to number 375 get erased and
+list of number 1 up to 374 as number 375 to the last get cleared